antjes88/accounting-web-app/PostgreSQL/README.md

 ```

 You will need to create a file on folder _PostgreSQL/sql_scripts/accounting/permissions_ granting permissions to user.
-This permissions are based on the environment.
+These permissions are based on the environment.
 Scaffolding will identify the environment by the name of the database,
 so:
     - database_name like '%dev%' -> dev environment -> file name: dev.sql
     - database_name like '%test%' -> test environment -> file name: test.sql